Darkpaster/Darkpaster.github.io/src/content/topics/en/society/science-resistance.md

 In 1628, the English physician William Harvey published a treatise on blood circulation, proving that the heart works as a pump, circulating blood through a closed system.
 For fifteen hundred years before that, Galen's theory dominated, stating that blood is produced in the liver and "burns" in the tissues.

 The medical establishment rebelled.
 The Paris Medical Faculty officially prohibited its doctors from applying Harvey's theory under threat of expulsion from the corporation.
 The London Royal College of Physicians declared him an "enemy of medicine."
-Colleagues boycotted Harvey—his patient numbers sharply declined because "who would go to a doctor who denies the foundations of medicine?"
+Colleagues boycotted Harvey — his patient numbers sharply declined because "who would go to a doctor who denies the foundations of medicine?"

 French physicians resisted especially fiercely.
 Guy Patin, dean of the medical faculty in Paris, wrote: "The system of blood circulation is an English invention, born of their national arrogance.
 True medicine should rely on ancient authorities, not heretical fabrications."